HezArch

 Future Project of the Year: Defining Tomorrow’s Architecture

-The interior of Gelephu International Airport integrates biophilic architecture, connecting travelers with Bhutan’s natural environment.
-Open, light-filled spaces, natural materials, and strategically placed greenery create a calming atmosphere.
-The design emphasizes harmony between modern infrastructure and nature, demonstrating how airports can enhance user experience through sustainable and nature-inspired interiors.
+The design emphasizes harmony between modern infrastructure and nature, showing how airports can enhance user experience through sustainable, nature-inspired interiors.

 View more